Now, you know what custom fields is and in the previous post, we stopped in the step “WordPress calls the

 Pursuant to the common database structure, all objects described in a row will have the same structure and the same columns.
 If you want to describe another one, you must create another table.
 However, WordPress supports custom post type which helps us describe many different objects together in the same table (

 wp_postmeta).
-It’s possible only when WordPress use meta tables.
-It works with objects have unspecific & different structures.
+It’s possible only when WordPress uses meta tables.
+It works with objects that have unspecific & different structures.

 Because of these two strengths, the database structure of WordPress will not change however much custom fields you add.
 The structure of table